Airport Facilities

 Waste Water Treatment Facilities (Purification Center)

 Waste water extracted from airport facilities, such as the Passenger Terminal Building, undergoes intensive treatment at the Waste Water Treatment Facilities.
-Once treated, a portion of this water is re-used as grey water, and the remainder is released into the sea.
+Once treated, a portion of this water is re-used as grey water within the airport, and the remainder is released into the sea.

 Waste Disposal Facilities (Clean Center)